rodrigozarate/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 creates a directory called dir_holberton with permissions 751 in the working directory
 ### 13-change_group
 changes the group owner to holberton for the file hello
+### 100-change_owner_and_group
+changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
+### 101-symbolic_link_permissions
+changes the owner and the group owner of _hello to betty and holberton respectively.

+   -  The file _hello is in the working directory
+   -  The file _hello is a symbolic link

+### 102-if_only
+changes the owner of the file hello to betty only if it is owned by the user guillaume.

+    The file hello will be in the working directory
+### 103-Star_Wars
+play the StarWars IV episode in the terminal
 #### thougths
 Does anybody ever read the F manual?